damianhakert/damianhakert.github.io/source/handbook/sales/idea-to-production-demo/index.html.md

 >   * Username: gitlab-user
 >   * Password: <from 1password>
 > * Delete all Openshift projects using OpenShift web interface (will be fixed with [#874](https://gitlab.com/gitlab-com/www-gitlab-com/issues/874))
-> * [Reset cookie](chrome://settings/cookies) that [blocks issue board default list prompt](https://www.dropbox.com/s/knwdvnkuholo2xd/Screenshot%202016-10-14%2011.11.39.png?dl=0) by copy pasting the first url in the browser, searching for tanuki, and deleting all those cookies
+> * [Reset cookie](chrome://settings/cookies) that [blocks issue board default list prompt](https://www.dropbox.com/s/knwdvnkuholo2xd/Screenshot%202016-10-14%2011.11.39.png?dl=0) by copy pasting the first url in the browser, clicking on Content settings, then All cookies and side data, searching for tanukionline, and deleting all those cookies
 > * Disable desktop notifications (on a Mac, top-right corner, option click)
 > * Open up new browser window so the audience doesn’t see all your other open tabs.
 > * Open [flowchart](https://gitlab-org.gitlab.io/gitlab-design/progress/dimitrie/flowchartideatoprod/flowchart-html-previews/) as opening window during intro